cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 # Conclusions

-We have calculated the topographic stresses on the Wenchuan earthquake faults, and used those stresses to constrain tectonic stresses, fault friction and pore fluid pressure.
-From this work, we derive several conclusions:

-Topographic stresses in the Longmen Shan region, and on the Wenchuan faults, are large. $\tau^M$ on the faults is up to |20| MPa, and $\sigma^M_n$ is up to 80 MPa, and higher (up to 100 MPa) on deep thrust flats present in some coseismic slip models.

-These topographic stresses generally resist the slip displayed during the 2008 Wenchuan earthquake. $\tau^M$ is opposed to the slip direction over much of the fault, and high values of $\sigma^M_n$ increase the frictional resistance to slip, potentially limiting slip magnitude in locations such as below the Pengguan massif.
+We have calculated shear and normal stresses due to topographic loading on the Wenchuan earthquake faults, and used those stresses to constrain tectonic stresses, fault friction and pore fluid pressure.
+Topographic stresses on the main Wenchuan faults are large, with $\tau^M$ on the faults up to |20| MPa, and $\sigma^M_n$ up to 80 MPa.  $\sigma^M_n$ reaches up to 100 MPa on mid-crustal thrust flats present in some coseismic slip models.
+These topographic stresses generally resist the slip inferred during the 2008 Wenchuan earthquake, with $\tau^M$ opposed to the slip direction over much of the fault, indicating that weight of the topographry resist coseismic slip.
+High values of $\sigma^M_n$ increase the frictional resistance to slip, potentially limiting slip magnitude in locations such as below the Pengguan massif.

-Because topographic stresses resist coseismic slip, the earthquake has to have been caused by tectonic stresses.
-The results of our Bayesian inversion for tectonic stresses, fault friction and pore fluid pressure indicate that the maximum tectonic stress is oriented ~E-W and has a likely minimum of 13.25 MPa km$^{-1}$.
-The minimum tectonic stress is oriented ~N-S and is fairly low.
-The coefficient of static friction on the fault is estimated at about 0.2-0.3, and fluid pressures are likely 0-0.5 of the total pressure.
+Assuming that the Beichuan faults were at a Mohr-Coulomb fault criterion immediately prior to the Wenchuan earthquake, we estimate the tectonic stresses required for the faults to fail.
+We use a Bayesian estimation, resulting in posteriors representing likelihood of tectonic stress, static friction, and a pore pressure parameter.
+The results of our Bayesian inversion indicate that the maximum tectonic stress is oriented ~E-W and has a likely minimum of 13.25 MPa km$^{-1}$.
+The minimum tectonic stress is oriented ~N-S and is fairly low, with highest likelihood one half of the E-W tectonic stress.
+The highest likelihood coefficient of static friction on the fault is estimated at about 0.2--0.3, although values up to 0.5--0.6 are permissable.
+Fluid pressures are likely 0--0.5 of the total pressure.

-Taken together, these results suggest that local stress conditions caused by topographic loading are unfavorable to slip on the Wenchuan earthquake faults, but because of the low friction coefficients and moderate fluid pressures, slip occurred on these faults instead of more favorably-oriented faults elsehere in the region.
+These results suggest that local stress conditions caused by topographic loading are unfavorable to slip on the Wenchuan earthquake faults, but because of the low friction coefficients and moderate fluid pressures, slip occurred on these faults instead of more favorably-oriented faults elsehere in the region.

 # Appendix